parallelworks/weather-forecast-demo/RUN_MONITORING.md

 name is the EXPT_SUBDIR set in config.sh and also **hard coded** in a variety of places in run_all.sh.

-A 48 hour forecast will output 11G of data in `experiment` (including postproc)and 16M of logs in `log`.
+A 48 hour forecast on the 25km grid will output
+11G of data in `experiment` (including postproc) and 16M of logs in `log`.

+A 6 hour forecast on the 25km grid will output
+5GB of data in `experiment`.
+With 4 CPU, it takes 35 minutes to run end-to-end.

 ## Preprocessing, run setup, and overview